albertosantini/sublimetext-buildnext/README.md

 The preferences are embedded in the build file, contained in the `env` property.

-There are use cases where the following preferences are useful, like displaying the output after the unit test command or adjusting the cerror column, because the build command is zero based column.
+There are use cases where the following preferences are useful, like displaying the output after the unit test command or adjusting the error column, because the build command is zero based column.